 If you have a concern that any student is being harmed, is at risk of harm, or you receive information (intentionally or unintentionally) you must contact school reception as soon as possible and ask to speak to an available Designated Safeguarding Lead (DSL)

-Further information regarding how to keep children safe, identifying and preventing abuse and what help is available can also be found on the NSPCC website
+Further information on reporting child abuse and how to keep children safe, identifying and preventing abuse and what help is available can also be found on the NSPCC website

 In accordance with statutory guidance all Arthur Terry School Staff have receive regular safeguarding training and are fully aware of and are in compliance with the following guidance: